neabry/dev-test-app/README.md

 If successful, your browser should open up to `localhost:3000` with the React app running!

+## Building

+To build a production version of the client application, in the `client` subdirectory run `npm run build`.

+Running `npm start` in the root directory will then serve the built client folders at `localhost:4000`.

 ## Linting

-In the root directory for linting server code: `npx eslint . --ext .js,.ts`
+In the root directory for linting server code: `npx eslint . --ext .js,.ts` In the `client` sub-directory for linting client code: `npx eslint . --ext .js,.ts,.jsx,.tsx`